 Maintaining the sanctuary is like painting the Forth Road bridge – it never stops; so we always have a range of tasks where groups of corporate volunteers can help.
 These include fence and shelter painting, gardening, barn and site clearance and fence repair.
-We organise days for groups from 2 people up to 30 or more (we have lots of jobs!)
+We organise days for groups from 2 people up to 20 (we have lots of jobs!)
 We even ply you with tea and coffee!
 Feedback from all of our groups shows they find the day very rewarding.

 The work done by these teams usually covers a range of large jobs which we’d normally have to pay someone to do, so their contribution is enormous.
 They directly enable us to make sure that 98p of every £1 donated is spent on our ‘charitable purpose’ and not on maintenance.